jariolaine/GeoLite2/README.md

 Database directories GEOLITE2_SCRIPT_DIR, GEOLITE2_LOG_DIR and GEOLITE2_DATA_DIR are dropped and recreated.

 Script install.sql needs four arguments

-Position 1 - name of tablespace for geolite2_owner and geolite2_reader
+1. Name of tablespace for GEOLITE2_OWNER and GEOLITE2_READER

-Position 2 - name of tablespace for data schema A
+2. Name of tablespace for data schema A

-Position 2 - name of tablespace for data schema B
+3. Name of tablespace for data schema B

-Position 4 - name of temporary tablespace
+4. Name of users temporary tablespace

 Run install script as SYS e.g.